-Yet, if you think about it, you might have met a couple of narcissist couples already.
-Or you might have even seen them in TV, among so-called power couples.
+Yet, if you think about it, you might have already met a couple of narcissist couples.
+Or you might have even seen them on TV, among so-called power couples.

-Narcissists do get into relationships with other narcissists, and we’ll discuss why, and how this relationship looks like.
+Narcissists do get into relationships with other narcissists, and we’ll discuss why and what this relationship looks like.

 What makes a narcissist tick

 Narcissism is a personality disorder.
 In other words, it’s real and it is considered a genuine problem by professionals dealing with mental health.
 If you had the “honor” of meeting a narcissist, or being involved with one, you probably agree with considering it a psychiatric condition.

 The fact that it’s a personality disorder basically means it’s also an untreatable disorder.

 Narcissists are extremely self-absorbed individuals who have grandiose beliefs about their worth.
 They lack empathy and will always put their own needs first.

 ..Everything in their lives needs to support their grandiose self-image, including relationships.
 As parents, they require their children to serve as a representation of their own talent and superiority.

 Nonetheless, in the roots of this extreme self-confidence and love for oneself is the opposite feeling.
 Narcissists are, although very deeply hidden, in fact, extremely insecure.
 They absolutely need to have control over everything surrounding them, or else they would crumble.
 They need everything to build into their fantasy of grandiosity.

 Narcissists do get into romantic relationships.
 They get married and have children.
 You would expect a narcissist to stay single or in casual relationships, to be able to pursue their career or talents.
 But, they do enjoy having someone near too.